Past Event - Video Available | September.17.2019Webinar - Recording Available

 Barbara has served on the Steering Committee and has chaired the Working Capital panel and the Bond Direct Purchase - Advanced Tax Topics panel for the Bond Attorneys’ Workshop, the oldest and largest annual gathering of bond lawyers.

-Los Angeles; Houston
+Los Angeles Office; Houston

 Larry Sobel, is a tax partner in the Los Angeles and Houston offices.
 Larry has more than 35 years of experience in federal tax laws and regulations relating to all types of tax-exempt financings, particularly public power, private activity bonds such as airport facilities, colleges and universities and hospitals and exempt organizations and advance refundings issues.